kapelner/QC_Math_241_Spring_2015/README.md

 Time: Tues 10:30--11AM and 2:55-3:55PM, Thurs 10:30-11AM
 Location: Kissena Hall I Room 325 (64-19 Kissena Blvd betw 64Ave and 65Ave)

+## Grades and Class Standing

+You can check your grades in realtime at [http://kapelner.com/grades](http://kapelner.com/grades).
+You type in your QC ID # and a password.
+To receive a password, you have to email me (I cannot post them due to privacy concerns).
+Do not share your password with anyone.